 Bananas: The bananas need to be pureed in a blender or food processor.
 They add sweetness to these cookies and are the key to the chocolate not solidifying.
 When the chocolate is mixed with the bananas, the bananas keep the chocolate in a soft semisolid form, which creates the soft texture for these cookies.

-Oats: These cookies can be made with rolled oats or quick oats.
-The rolled oats version is chewier from the whole oats.
+Oats: These cookies can be made with rolled oats or quick-cooking oats.
+The rolled oats version is chewier than the whole oats.
 The quick oats version is a little softer.

 No Bake Oatmeal Cookie Texture